DataDrivenPolicy/Data-Driven-Policy/README.md

 Lack of proper data on which to base the answer would lead to the decision maker deciding on the basis of his gut instinct.
 Data driven policy is an initiative to explore public data analysis to facilitate informed decision making.

-# Data collection and analysis.

-Mass data collection is a sensitive subject.
-On one hand it raises question of Big Brother peeping into the private life of citizens.
-On the other hand when all industries are moving towards data driven decision making to optimise their spending and revenue, it does not make sense for the government, the biggest spender of them all, to ignore available data for its decision making.

 As a part of this project we will look at macro level data sets and use it to arrive at decisions related to improvement of the city.

+This project tries to identify various sources of data, their quality, and the prediction models that can be built using them.

+Some experimental prediction models are available at http://rpubs.com/vijayvithal

 Also check the wiki page at https://github.com/jahagirdar/Data-Driven-Policy/wiki for topic specific analysis and potential data sources.

-This project tries to identify various sources of data, their quality, and the prediction models that can be built using them.

-This is an umbrella project which consist's of the following sub projects In Progress
-* Ananlysis of Bangalore voter demographics.
-* Analysis of BBMP Elections- candidates and results

-The reports of these projects can be found at http://rpubs.com/vijayvithal

-The Code for these projects are at https://github.com/jahagirdar/elections Planned
-* Analysis of BBMP Projects
-* Analysis of BBMP Income expenditure statuements.